0day-Yash/0day-Yash/README.md

 # About Me:
 Ethical hacker, web developer, and tech enthusiast focused on security, OSINT, and building cutting-edge web applications.
 I love exploring the depths of cybersecurity and creating open-source tools to help the community.
 Always eager to learn and innovate.
-Explore my projects, or connect with me at yashk.app.
+Explore my projects, or email me@yashk.app.

 ## 🌐 Socials: